aascode/rd.emo.categorical/README.md

 ### Spectrogram-CNN-CRNN
 CNN and CRNN models with spectrogram as input
 1. Spectrogram calculation
-    - Set the paths of opensmile and IEMOCAP database in `SpectrogramExtraction.py`.
+    - Set the paths of IEMOCAP database in `SpectrogramExtraction.py`.
     - Run `SpectrogramExtraction.py` to calculate spectrograms.
 The spectrograms will be saved in "./spectrogram/".
 2. Train models
     - Run `CNN-Train.py` to train the CNN model.